mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "It reverses death."

+Pomri paused, doubtful.
 "You're saying that this substance literally makes you immortal, and you just use it as a flow tattoo?"

 "How else would we get up the mountain?"

-"Fuck the mountain; we should be giving this to everyone on Pangum!
-This could be how we survive the obscura!"
+"Quit lying, Linyu.
+Death is final.
+You can't reverse it."

 My face went cold.
-I sinched my satchel and stood up, walking ahead of her.
+I sinched my satchel and stood up, walking ahead and away.

-"Wait!
-Linyu, where are you going?"
+"Linyu, where are you going?"

-"To the observatory," I said harshly.

-"Let's go back to Ulukoma."
+I didn't respond.
+A tower cannot be reasoned with.

+"If you truly believed yourself," she yelled to me, "you'd be sharing it with the world."

+"Your people are no better than the Holragi!
+You think it's fun to prey on people's false hopes like that?"

+My feet took me round a corner where I stopped them and leaned against a tree to calm down.
+Such words could be taken easily from a stranger, but not from a friend.
+I opened my hands and looked at the empty ampules.
+I had found them so often as toddler in Rudjan.
+My mother was too absent for even her best intentions to manifest.
+Kanosin had become an enemy.
+But when I met my nather, I was in awe at the brightly colored flow tattoos on her chest.
+She told me stories of fetching drowned fishers from the darkest, deepest waters, lit only by the light from her skin.
+She would take them to my mother who cleared the water and recalled them back to life with kanosin.
+And I would have grown out of those stories had I not experienced them for myself.
+I looked down at the bright streaks of kanosin on my legs, and did not feel shame.
+Kanosin would never take me.